Mostly Sunny with a High Near 62 | SweetwaterNOW

 Today

-Isolated showers between 3pm and 4pm.
 Mostly sunny, with a high near 62.
-Windy, with a south southwest wind 11 to 16 mph increasing to 20 to 25 mph in the afternoon.
-Winds could gust as high as 36 mph.
-Chance of precipitation is 20%.
+Breezy, with a west wind 16 to 22 mph, with gusts as high as 31 mph.

 Tonight

-Partly cloudy, with a low around 36.
-Breezy, with a west southwest wind 19 to 24 mph decreasing to 11 to 16 mph after midnight.
-Winds could gust as high as 33 mph.
+Mostly clear, with a low around 37.
+Breezy, with a west wind 6 to 15 mph becoming south southeast after midnight.
+Winds could gust as high as 21 mph.

 Friday

-Mostly cloudy, with a high near 69.
-Breezy, with a south southeast wind 8 to 13 mph becoming southwest 15 to 20 mph in the afternoon.
+Partly sunny, with a high near 69.
+Breezy, with a south wind 11 to 20 mph becoming west in the afternoon.
 Winds could gust as high as 28 mph.

 Friday Night

-A chance of rain showers before 5am, then a chance of rain and snow showers.
-Some thunder is also possible.
-Cloudy, with a low around 34.
-Breezy, with a west wind 10 to 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 30%
+Scattered rain showers before midnight, then a chance of rain between midnight and 4am, then a chance of rain and snow after 4am.
+Mostly cloudy, with a low around 35.
+West wind 10 to 14 mph, with gusts as high as 20 mph.
+Chance of precipitation is 40%.
+Little or no snow accumulation expected.

 Saturday

-A slight chance of rain and snow showers before 7am, then a slight chance of snow showers between 7am and 10am, then a slight chance of rain showers after 10am.
-Partly sunny, with a high near 56.
-Breezy, with a west wind 14 to 16 mph, with gusts as high as 28 mph.
-Chance of precipitation is 20%
+A slight chance of snow before 11am, then a slight chance of rain between 11am and noon.
+Mostly sunny, with a high near 54.
+Breezy, with a west wind 14 to 21 mph, with gusts as high as 29 mph.
+Chance of precipitation is 20%.

 Saturday Night